Hopkins Youth Hockey Association has coaching positions for Squirt, PeeWee, and Bantam level coaches for the 2016-17 season.

-If you have coaching ideas to share, please provide them to Tom Martin for posting in this section.
+If you have coaching ideas to share, please contact our ACE Coordinator Greg Schumacher.

 All USA Hockey ice hockey coaches (head and assistant) and instructors must abide by the USA Hockey Coaching Ethics Code, and understand that violations may result in full or partial forfeiture of coaching privileges in programs, at sites or events under USA Hockey’s governance.